-While visiting a theme park is always an expensive proposition, there is definitely one way that Universal helps take the pressure off of your wallet or purse, and that is with its refillable cup programs and Coke Freestyle stations.
+While visiting a theme park is always an expensive proposition, there is definitely one way that Universal helps take the pressure off of your wallet – its refillable cup, popcorn bucket, and Coca-Cola Freestyle programs.

-Even though these are popular and heavily used programs, guests consistently have questions about them because of significant changes over the last few years and some misinformation that’s out there.
-The purpose of this page is to explain each program in full and let you know how to best take advantage of them!
+Even though these are popular and heavily used deals, guests consistently have questions about them due to some significant changes over the last few years (and just some general misinformation that’s still floating around out there).
+The purpose of this page is to explain each program in full and let you know how to best take advantage of it!

 How Universal Orlando’s discount refill programs work

 Universal Orlando Resort’s three refill options are as follows: a souvenir popcorn bucket, a souvenir cup (that is a Tervis-esque tumbler), and souvenir sippers (which are themed to one particular character or another).
 You can purchase them all at many locations throughout Universal’s theme parks.
 The popcorn buckets will run you around $12, with $2.19 per refill – a great deal if you have a popcorn lover in your group and plan on being there for multiple days (or returning for multiple trips).